kbuffington/foo_jscript_panel/foo_jscript_panel/samples/readme.txt

 search for them.

 USAGE:
-Simply copy the text from any .txt file inside the various folders in to a panel's configuration dialog.
+From the Configuration Window simply use the "Samples" menu to quickly select the one you want.

 IMPORTANT:
 Remember that any future component installation will overwrite all files in this directory